A Day Trip to Segovia

 Mirador de la Canaleja

-On the right hand side there is a beautiful house with grand balconies overlooking the city and a few metres away is the House of Peeks.
-The facade is made of peeks or diamond like structure which make the facade very unique.
+On the right-hand side, there is a beautiful house with grand balconies overlooking the city and a few metres away is the House of Peeks.
+The facade is made of peeks or diamond-like structure which makes the facade very unique.

 Plaza de Medina del Campo